About the Newark Pilots

-In its short history, the Perfect Game Collegiate Baseball League (PGCBL) has evolved into the premier summer collegiate baseball league in upstate New York, and is quickly rising among the ranks of the most competitive leagues in the nation.
+In its short history, the Perfect Game Collegiate Baseball League (PGCBL) has evolved into the premier summer collegiate baseball league in upstate New York and is quickly rising among the ranks of the most competitive leagues in the nation.
 The league’s name is derived from its partnership with Perfect Game USA, a leader in amateur baseball scouting.

-The PGCBL was founded in 2010 and began play in the summer of 2011 with eight charter members in cities across upstate New York.
+The PGCBL was founded in 2010 and began to play in the summer of 2011 with eight charter members in cities across upstate New York.
 For the 2018 season, league membership has grown to a record 13 teams: Adirondack, Albany, Amsterdam, Elmira, Geneva, Glens Falls, Jamestown, Mohawk Valley, Newark, Oneonta, Saugerties, Utica, and Watertown.
 Several teams in the PGCBL call former New York-Penn League ballparks home, including the Newark Pilots.

 Teams in the PGCBL draw talent from some of the best colleges and universities across the country, including some of the most competitive programs at the Division I level.
-In 2017, the PGCBL featured players from Division I schools such as Auburn, Buffalo, Connecticut, Cornell, Florida State, Indiana, Kentucky, Louisville, Maryland, Mississippi State, North Carolina State, Notre Dame, Rice and Virginia – the reigning NCAA Division I World Series Champions.
+In 2017, the PGCBL featured players from Division I schools such as Auburn, Buffalo, Connecticut, Cornell, Florida State, Indiana, Kentucky, Louisville, Maryland, Mississippi State, North Carolina State, Notre Dame, Rice, and Virginia – the reigning NCAA Division I World Series Champions.